hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		- Parse and process requests at the Token Endpoint, then generate the appropriate responses;

+		- Parse and process requests at the Token Introspection Endpoint;

-		- Parse and process requests at the Token Revocation Endpoint.
+		- Parse and process requests at the Token Revocation Endpoint;

 		- Parse and process requests at the Client Registration Endpoint, then generate the appropriate responses.